BitcoinDesign/Guide/guide/case-studies/wallet-selector.md

 Wallets can also define their own unique URI schemes (like `walletname:`, see the [documentation](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) for Apple devices).
 On installation, the operating system registers the new URI scheme, and any links that follow this scheme will be opened in the respective wallet.

-For example, the following URI would be opened in an imaginary “Design Wallet”, since it would have registered the `designwallet:` URI scheme upon installation:
+For example, the following URI would be opened in an imaginary “Design Wallet” since it would have registered the `designwallet:` URI scheme upon installation:
 `designwallet:bitcoin:16AgmhoCVSJoGeEkERPdrsdvJG3RWmum6T`

 While this is practical for users, there is no automated discovery process.
 Developers are required to manually track and implement custom schemes.